xxl4/me/source/_posts/rss/IT-security-2024-12-13.md

 **US TikTok Ban Imminent After Appeal Fails**

-The Trump administration's ban on the popular Chinese-owned app TikTok is set to go into effect on September 20th after an appeal by the app's parent company, ByteDance, was rejected by a federal judge.

-The ban prohibits US companies from doing business with TikTok.
-This would effectively shut down the app in the United States, as TikTok relies on US-based servers and infrastructure to operate.

-ByteDance had argued that the ban was unconstitutional and would violate the free speech rights of TikTok users.
-However, the judge found that the government had a legitimate interest in protecting national security and that the ban was narrowly tailored to achieve that goal.

-The US government has expressed concerns that TikTok poses a security risk because it is owned by a Chinese company.
-The government alleges that ByteDance could be compelled by the Chinese government to share data on TikTok users with the Chinese government.
-ByteDance has denied these allegations.
+The US government has indicated its imminent intention to ban the popular video-sharing app TikTok after the company's appeal against a court order to divest from its US operations was rejected.

+**Background:**

+In August 2020, President Trump issued an executive order demanding that TikTok, owned by the Chinese company ByteDance, sell its US operations within 90 days.
+The order was based on national security concerns, alleging that TikTok posed a threat to US user data and national security interests.

+TikTok challenged the order in court, arguing that it had taken significant steps to protect user data and mitigate security risks.
+However, in December 2020, a US district judge dismissed TikTok's lawsuit, upholding the executive order.

+**Appeal Rejection:**

+TikTok appealed the district court ruling to the 9th US Circuit Court of Appeals.
+On February 18, 2021, the appeals court ruled against TikTok, upholding the district court's dismissal of its lawsuit.

+**Imminent Ban:**

+Following the appeals court ruling, the US government has indicated that it will move forward with the ban on TikTok within the next few days.
+The ban is expected to prohibit US users from downloading or using the app.

+**Implications:**

-The ban is likely to have a significant impact on TikTok's business.
-The app has over 100 million active users in the United States and is one of the most popular apps in the world.
-The ban is also likely to have a negative impact on US businesses that rely on TikTok for marketing and advertising.
+The ban on TikTok will have significant implications for its US users and the company itself.
+It is estimated that TikTok has over 100 million active users in the US, making it one of the most popular social media platforms in the country.

-The Trump administration has given ByteDance until September 20th to sell its TikTok operations in the United States.
-If ByteDance is unable to do so, the app will be banned in the United States.

-ByteDance is currently in talks with Microsoft about a possible deal to sell its TikTok operations in the United States.
-However, it is unclear whether Microsoft will be able to complete the deal before the September 20th deadline.

-If ByteDance is unable to sell its TikTok operations in the United States, the app will be banned in the United States.
-This will be a major blow to TikTok and will likely have a significant impact on the social media landscape in the United States.
+The ban could also have economic consequences.
+TikTok has created hundreds of jobs in the US and generates revenue through advertising.

+**Reactions:**

+The TikTok ban has been met with mixed reactions.
+Some critics have welcomed the move, citing national security concerns.
+Others have expressed concerns about the ban's impact on free speech and the loss of a popular social media platform.

+**Conclusion:**

+The US government's imminent ban on TikTok is a major development that will affect millions of users and have economic consequences.
+The ban underscores the ongoing tensions between the US and China over technology and national security.

 ## How AI can help you attract, engage and retain the best talent in 2025
 [Read more](https://www.computerweekly.com/opinion/How-AI-can-help-you-attract-engage-and-retain-the-best-talent-in-2025)

 Published: Fri, 06 Dec 2024 13:46:00 GMT

-**Attracting Top Talent:**
+**Attracting Talent**

-* **Personalized Job Recommendations:** AI algorithms can analyze candidate profiles and identify candidates with the right skills and experience based on job requirements.
+* **Enhanced Candidate Screening:** AI algorithms can analyze resumes, conduct video interviews, and assess skills to identify top candidates objectively and efficiently.
-* **Candidate Nurturing:** AI-powered chatbots and emails can engage candidates before and after applying, providing information and answering questions.
-* **Diversity and Inclusion:** AI can help identify biases in hiring processes and ensure that candidates from diverse backgrounds are considered.
+* **Intelligent Job Matching:** AI can match candidates to suitable roles based on their qualifications, interests, and career aspirations.
+* **Personalized Recruitment Marketing:** AI can create tailored job postings, automate email campaigns, and engage potential candidates through personalized communication.

-**Engaging Talent:**
+**Engaging Talent**

-* **Personalized Training and Development:** AI systems can track employee performance and identify areas for improvement.
-They can then create personalized training programs to address these gaps.
-* **Adaptive Learning:** AI can analyze employee data to adapt training materials and delivery methods to suit individual learning styles and preferences.
-* **Employee Recognition:** AI can monitor employee performance and recognize achievements, providing timely feedback and fostering a sense of appreciation.

-**Retaining Talent:**
+* **Employee Experience Optimization:** AI chatbots and virtual assistants can provide instant support, answer queries, and create a seamless onboarding experience for new hires.

-* **Talent Analytics:** AI can analyze employee data to identify trends and predict turnover risk.
-This information can be used to develop retention strategies.
+* **Personalized Learning and Development:** AI can analyze employee data to identify development gaps and recommend customized training programs.
-* **Employee Experience Mapping:** AI can collect feedback from employees and map their experiences to identify areas for improvement.
-This can help create a positive and engaging work environment.
+* **Employee Engagement Surveys:** AI-powered surveys can collect real-time feedback on employee satisfaction, engagement, and areas for improvement.

+**Retaining Talent**

-* **Predictive Analytics:** AI can use machine learning algorithms to predict employee satisfaction and identify those at risk of leaving.
-This allows companies to take proactive measures to address concerns and retain valuable employees.
+* **Predictive Analytics for Retention:** AI can analyze historical data to identify factors that influence employee turnover and develop proactive strategies to retain talent.

-**Additional Benefits:**

-* **Cost Reduction:** AI can automate time-consuming tasks, such as candidate screening and training delivery, freeing up HR professionals for more strategic initiatives.
-* **Improved Efficiency:** AI can streamline talent acquisition and management processes, reducing the time and effort required.
-* **Data-Driven Insights:** AI systems provide data-driven insights into talent trends, employee performance, and turnover risk, enabling companies to make informed decisions.
+* **Compensation Optimization:** AI can provide data-driven insights into competitive compensation packages, ensuring fair pay and employee satisfaction.
+* **Performance Management:** AI can track employee performance, identify high performers, and provide personalized feedback to foster growth and retention.

+**Additional Benefits**

+* **Diversity and Inclusion:** AI can help mitigate bias in hiring and promotion processes, promoting a diverse and inclusive workforce.
+* **Cost Savings:** AI-powered recruitment and retention strategies can reduce manual labor, streamline processes, and save time and resources.
-* **Candidate Experience:** AI can improve the candidate experience by providing personalized interactions and offering a more transparent and efficient hiring process.
+* **Improved Employer Brand:** AI can enhance the employer brand by creating a positive and efficient candidate experience and showcasing a commitment to innovation.

-* **Talent Optimization:** AI can help companies maximize the potential of their existing workforce by identifying and nurturing high-performing employees and developing talent pipelines for future roles.
+**Key Trends for 2025**

+* **Automated Onboarding and Offboarding:** AI-powered platforms will simplify onboarding and offboarding processes, reducing administrative burdens.
+* **Predictive Candidate Intelligence:** AI will provide insights into candidate motivations, personality traits, and career goals to improve hiring accuracy.
+* **Personalized Employee Journey Mapping:** AI will create tailored employee pathways based on individual goals, preferences, and potential.
+* **AI-Powered Leadership Coaching:** AI will assist leaders in developing their teams, providing personalized feedback and support.
+* **Ethical AI in Talent Management:** Ethical considerations will become paramount, ensuring that AI is used responsibly and fairly in talent management practices.

 ## TfL cyber attack cost over £30m to date
 [Read more](https://www.computerweekly.com/news/366616875/TfL-cyber-attack-cost-over-30m-to-date)